gatsby-uc/gatsby-plugin-pinterest/README.md

 ## Install

-*Will publish to the Gatsby Plugin Library and NPM soon*

-### Manual Install

-* Create a `plugins` directory at the root of your Gatsby project directory
+In your Gatsby project directory, run:

-* Copy the `gatsby-plugin-pinterest` directory into it
-* Youre set!
-To activate, read *How to use*
+`npm install --save gatsby-plugin-pinterest`

-## How to use
+## Activate

-Declare the plugin in your `gatsby-config.js` file at the root of your project directory:
+Declare the plugin in your `gatsby-config.js`:

 ```javascript
 plugins: [